 Since the inauguration of our youth scheme in 2000, which has now evolved into the Boreham Wood PASE Academy, many of our academy players have now stepped into the professional game.

-The first two, to progress into the pro game, were Lee Hodson and Matthew Whichelow, both were snapped up by Watford, and graduated to play first team football for the Hornets.
+The first two to progress into the pro game were Lee Hodson and Matthew Whichelow, both were snapped up by Watford, and graduated to play first team football for the Hornets.

-Following a three-year spell with MK Dons, the full-back was brought by Rangers in the SPL.
+Following a three-year spell with MK Dons, full-back Hodson was brought by Rangers in the SPL.
 Lee is an ever present in the Northern Ireland senior set-up, and was a part of their Euro 2016 squad.

 Matty is now at Wealdstone, having spent a period back at Boreham Wood, where he was a member of the squad who gained promotion into the National League in 2015.

-In 2012 Premier League Giants West Ham United snapped up Pelly Ruddock from our youth academy, after a successful trial.
+In 2012, Premier League giants West Ham United snapped up Pelly Ruddock from our youth academy, after a successful trial.
 Having impressed Hammers’ boss Sam Allardyce, Pelly put pen to paper on a two-and-a-half-year contract.

 Pelly, who had signed his first contract with Boreham Wood only months earlier in the season, was in his third year at the club.
 The midfielder had enjoyed great success in the PASE Academy, winning Youth League Titles and National Cups.